gneu77/rx-signals/docs/rp_state_effects_start.md

 :warning: So encapsulation as a concept only makes sense, if you isolate pure code from impure code, else, it's just wasted effort!

-What makes impure functions really annoying, is that they are infectuous.
+What makes impure code really annoying, is that it's infectuous.
 Once you have a single impure function in your call-tree, everything above is impure too.
 So everything you combine with it or with something above gets impure too.
 And everything that gets impure has to be mocked in testing.